 Northeastern University’s Colleges and Office of the Provost provide support for interdisciplinary research through the TIER Awards programs.
 These awards seek to stimulate exciting new directions in interdisciplinary research and increase the competitiveness of external proposals.

-The SVPR and the Dean(s) will provide incentive support to faculty groups pursuing large, multi-disciplinary Federal funding opportunities.
-Grants of up to $75,000 may be requested to facilitate the preparation of highly competitive proposals and/or post-award annual operating support up to 10% of the IDC, or post-award cost sharing support.
+The SVPR and the Dean(s) will provide incentive support to interdisciplinary faculty groups pursuing large Federal funding opportunities.
+Grants of up to $75,000 may be requested to facilitate the preparation of highly competitive proposals.

 This competitive program provides support for development of broad, multidisciplinary research initiatives and centers that will position the university to become a national leader in an emerging or sustained area of research that responds to a national or societal need.
-Successful applicants will receive planning grants of up to $150,000 and post-CRIP designation support of up to $150,000 for a designated time period.
+Successful applicants will receive planning grants of up to $150,000.